 Green Party of the riding of Scarborough-Rouge River in 1988, she was

-considered to be the "emotional choice" in her riding, for among other
+considered to be the "emotional choice" in her riding:

 "James was fighting to preserve the

 when most Metro residents thought